chjj/blessed/README.md

 ## Windows compatibility

-Currently there is no mouse or 'resize' event support on Windows.
+Currently there is no `mouse` or `resize` event support on Windows.

-Windows users will need to explicitly set `term` when creating a screen like so:
+Windows users will need to explicitly set `term` when creating a screen like so (**NOTE**: This is no longer necessary as of the latest versions of blessed.
+This is now handled automatically):

 ``` js
 var screen = blessed.screen({ term: 'windows-ansi' });